EGroupware/smallpart/README.md

 #### Questions:

 #### ToDo:
-- [ ] LTI support as tool to embed into other learning platforms
+- [ ] LTI v1.0/1.1 tools support as to embed into platforms like OpenOLAT
 - [ ] LTI support as platform to embed other tools into EGroupware (probable added to our OpenID Connect App)
 - [ ] Schiboleth / SAML authentication in EGroupware (outside this app)
+- [x] LTI v1.3 tools support as to embed into platforms like Moodle

 ##### Security:
-- [ ] move ACL check to server-side eg. editing comments could be done by anyone from JS console
+- [x] move ACL check to server-side eg. editing comments could be done by anyone from JS console
-- [ ] not sending full names to client-side, as they are visible to everyone in JS console
 - [x] ContentSecurityPolicy / no more inline JavaScript

 ##### Other: